d0sboots/PerfectTower/README.md

 ```

 ## Asteroid Collection
 This is designed to supplement workers assigned to the Asteroid Mine on floor 2.
 It collects all rewards across all asteroids when you press "a".
-Works for any resolution, *does not work with Dynamic UI Scaling*.
+Works for any resolution, *does not work with Dynamic UI Scaling*. **This one does not work with Turbo Exec**, the transitions apparently require a frame paint in order to function.

 Unfortunately it can't delete completed asteroids yet, because the AI can't right click :(